vinaya-class/vinaya-class.github.io/src/03-sexual-conduct.md

 - not receiving duties of respect from other bhikkhus
 - inform visiting bhikkhus that he is undergoing penance
-- every day, notify every bhikkhu in the monastery of his offence
+- every day, notify every bhikkhu in the monastery of his offense
 - stay under a separate roof than the other bhikkhus
 - only leave the monastery when accompanied by four other bhikkhus

 The duties during probation are the same as during penance, except:

-- inform the Sangha of his offence every fortnight, not every day
+- inform the Sangha of his offense every fortnight, not every day
 - only leave the monastery when accompanied by a single other bhikkhu

 ### Sensual thoughts